 The UPF may expose information by means of UPF event exposure service as described in TS 23.502 [3] clause 5.2.26.2, via a service-based interface directly.
 The NF consumer, which may receive UPF event notifications, are AF/NEF, TSNAF/TSCTSF and NWDAF/DCCF/MFAF.

-When the UPF supports the data exposure via the SBI interface, it may register its NF profile to the NRF including the UPF Event Exposure service.
-For the UPF Event Exposure service, the NF profile includes the related event ID(s).
+When the UPF supports the data exposure via the SBI interface, it may register its NF profile to the NRF including the UPF Event Exposure services.
+For the UPF Event Exposure services, the NF profile includes the related event ID(s).

 For data collection from UPF (see clause 4.15.4.5 of TS 23.502 [3]), NF consumer do the subscription to the UPF directly or indirectly via SMF.
 A consumer may subscribe to the UPF event exposure service directly only for data collected for "any UE" e.g. to collect user data usage information for NWDAF NF Load analytic (see clause 6.5 of TS 23.288 [86]), and if the subscription is not including any of the following parameters: AoI, traffic filtering, BSSID/SSID, Application ID.